 - A transactional firm with having all the above three components.

 Examples of Multinational Company (MNC’s)

-Following are examples of the multinational company (MNC’s).
+The following are examples of multinational companies (MNC’s).

 Multinational Company Example #1